Treating You Like Family!

 Harvey Wallbanger Cake Recipe

--- contributed by Robbi Royce
+from Robbi Royce

 This easy, traditional recipe made the rounds during the 70’s, and the origin is uncertain.
 It takes the potent flavors of the Harvey Wallbanger cocktail and puts them into a deliciously moist cake.
 Look for the small single-serving bottles of the liquors if you do not keep them on hand.
 Instructions are also given for muffins.